Beggsboro A.F.C.

-Beggsboro A.F.C.is an Irish association football club based in Cabra, Dublin.
+Beggsboro A.F.C. is an Irish association football club based in Cabra, Dublin.
 They were founded in 1938.
 The club plays at Kilkiernan Road.
 Beggsboro compete in the Leinster Senior League.
-The club competed in the 2013 FAI Cup, but did not make it out of the first round.
+The club competed in the 2013 FAI Cup, but did not make it past the first round.

+Beggsboro A.F.C. took its name from a house belonging to the estate's owner.
+The land in the area was previously located in the Borough of Beggs and the owner of the land had called his residence 'Beggsboro'.
+The house remains on Fassaugh Road with amber lettering on a black name plate.